krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 Components of a VPC:
 - __subnet__: segments of a VPC's IP range where you can place groups of isolated resources and they map toa single AZ.
+  - AWS subnet is alswys in one AZ
+  - Azure subnet can span multiple AZ
+  - By default 2 subnets are connected to each other via Route Table and EC2 can communicate with private IP
 - __Internet gateway__ is the VPC side of a connection to the public internet.
 - A __NAT gateway__ is a highly available managed network address translation service for enabling access to the internet from private instances.
 - The __VPC router__ performs all the routing functions in your VPC.